BridgetteMag/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the mode of the file hello to the same as ollehs mode, the file hello and olleh will be in the working directory > README.md echo Write a script that sets the mode of the file hello to the same as ollehs mode, the file hello and olleh will be in the working directory
+Create a script that adds execute permission to all subdirectories of the current directory for the owner,the group owner and all othe users.
+Regular files should not be changed.